impredicative/wrapdisc/README.md

 # wrapdisc
-**wrapdisc** is a Python 3.10 package to wrap a discrete optimization objective such that it can be optimized by a continuous optimizer such as [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/optimize.html).
+**wrapdisc** is a Python 3.10 package to wrap a discrete optimization objective such that it can be optimized by a continuous optimizer such as in [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/optimize.html).
 It maps the discrete variables into a continuous space, and uses an in-memory cache over the discrete space.
 Both discrete and continuous variables are supported, and are motivated by [Ray Tune's search spaces](https://docs.ray.io/en/latest/tune/key-concepts.html#search-spaces).